 Continuing Medical Education (CME).
 State licensing boards, professional organizations and employers require physicians to certify that they have accumulated a minimum number of continuing medical education hours to maintain their licenses.
 Generally, each state's medical practice laws authorize the state's board of medicine to establish and track CME requirements.
 Thirty-four state medical licensing boards currently have CME requirements.
 The number of CME hours required by each state ranges up to 50 hours or more per year.
 Other sources of CME requirements are state medical societies and practice specialty boards.
 The failure to obtain the requisite amount and type of CME could result in non-renewal of the physician's license to practice medicine and/or membership in a medical or practice specialty society.
 The American Medical Association's, or AMA's, Physician Recognition Award, or PRA, is the most widely recognized certificate for acknowledging physician completion of a CME course.
 The AMA classifies continuing education activities as either category 1, which includes formal CME activities, or category 2, which includes most informal activities.
 Sponsors want to designate CME activities for AMA PRA category 1 because this has become the benchmark for quality in formally organized educational activities.
 Most agencies nationwide that require CME participation specify AMA PRA category 1 credit.
 Only institutions and organizations accredited to provide CME can designate an activity for AMA PRA category 1.
 The Accreditation Council for Continuing Medical Education, or ACCME, is responsible for the accreditation of medical schools, state medical societies and other institutions and organizations that provide CME activities for a national or regional audience of physicians.
-Only institutions and organizations are redical activities.
-State medical societies, operating under the aegis of the ACCME, accredit institutions and organizations that provide CME activities primarily for physicians within the state or bo
+Only institutions and organizations are accredited.
+The ACCME and state medical societies do not accredit or approve individual activities.
+State medical societies, operating under the aegis of the ACCME, accredit institutions and organizations that provide CME activities primarily for physicians within the state or bordering states.
+We are an accredited provider of CME by the ACCME.